What are the Different Sociology Careers?

 Many sociologists are trying to figure out what’s causing the current political and economic turmoil in the hopes of finding solutions or better strategies.
 Nonprofit organizations, human rights lobbyist groups, and various levels of government are all good places to look for sociology jobs in politics.
 Experts frequently conduct research on people’s living conditions on a local or national level.
 They may conduct census surveys, personal interviews, or extensive historical research using public records and the Internet.
 Sociologists compile and organize data in order to produce reports and make recommendations to legislators.

 People interested in sociology careers can work for law enforcement agencies or crime labs.
 Criminology is a branch of sociology that aims to explain criminal behavior in terms of its social context.
-Criminal activity is studied experts in the field in order to understand its causes and social consequences.
-Some professionals assist in investigations identifying offenders and bringing them to justice using their knowledge of behavioral patterns.
+Criminal activity is studied by experts in the field in order to understand its causes and social consequences.
+Some professionals assist in investigations by identifying offenders and bringing them to justice using their knowledge of behavioral patterns.
 In addition, criminologists may examine inmate behavior in order to assess the effectiveness of prison systems.

 Teaching courses related to sociology is a part of a sociology career at a college or university.
 Students majoring in a variety of social sciences can benefit from sociology classes because the subject’s principles apply to a variety of academic fields.
 People pursuing degrees in psychology, counseling, anthropology, and political science should take sociology classes.
 Professors discuss how historical research, ethnography, and ethics can be used to better understand different cultures and societies.